hpyproject/hpy/docs/overview.rst

 public.
 In particular, the following features are on our roadmap but has not been implemented yet:

-  - it is not possible to write custome types in C. There is already a WIP branch to address this issue
+  - it is not possible to write custom types (like NumPy's ndarray) in C. There is already a WIP branch to address this issue

   - only a handful of the original Python/C functions has been ported to